mathewlippincott/headfullofair/_posts/2011-02-28-reed-arts-week-raw-geographies.md

 guid: http://www.headfullofair.com/?p=404
 permalink: /2011/02/28/reed-arts-week-raw-geographies/
 categories:
+  - post

+tags:

-  - art
+  - solar balloon
   - balloons
-  - future
   - grassrootsmapping
-  - the real world
-  - post
-tags:
-  - grassroots mapping
-  - 'RAW: Geographies'
-  - reed
-  - reed arts week
-  - solar balloons

 ---
 I&#8217;m proud to be participating in Reed&#8217;s Art Week.
 I&#8217;ll be giving** a[ lecture and demonstration ][1]**of aerospace in the arts and Grassroots Mapping tools on Saturday, March 5 @ Noon. <del>Location is still TBA</del>.
 At the Gray Campus Center room C. There will be**[ complementary supplies and instructions for building your own solar hot air balloon.
 ][2]**